seandstewart/typical/docs/usage/examples.md

          )

-The handler layer is where we see ``typical`` really shine:
-    - At no point in the handler did we have to convert anything from the external input into something our lower layer understands - it's done!
-    - And returning a JSON response was as easy as calling ``primitive()``.
+The handler layer is where we see `typical` really shine: - At no point in the handler did we have to convert anything from the external input into something our lower layer understands - it's done! - And returning a JSON response was as easy as calling `primitive()`.

 We also get the benefit of input validation:

-    - In ``get_duck``, if coercion to a UUID fails, we get a predictable ``ValueError`` which can be reported back to the user.
+- In `get_duck`, if coercion to a UUID fails, we get a predictable `ValueError` which can be reported back to the user.
-    - In ``list_ducks_by_type``, if coercion to DuckType fails, we get a predictable ``ValueError`` which can be reported back to the user.
+- In `list_ducks_by_type`, if coercion to DuckType fails, we get a predictable `ValueError` which can be reported back to the user.
-    - In ``make_duck``, if fields are missing in the request body, we get a ``TypeError`` and if any of those fields are invalid we get a ``ValueError``, which we can, again, report directly back to the user.
+- In `make_duck`, if fields are missing in the request body, we get a `TypeError` and if any of those fields are invalid we get a `ValueError`, which we can, again, report directly back to the user.

-All of this is provided by simply wrapping your annotated functions, methods, and/or classes with ``@typic.al``.
+All of this is provided by simply wrapping your annotated functions, methods, and/or classes with `@typic.al`.